Theragatha - The Verses of the Senior Monks

 Chapter 16: Groups of (about) Twenty Verses

-• Translated from the Pali by Bhante Sujato and Jessica Walton
+- Translated from the Pali by Bhante Sujato and Jessica Walton

 Adhimutta

-Whether for sacrifice or for wealth,
+whether for sacrifice or for wealth,

-Without exception were afraid:
+without exception were afraid;

-They trembled and squealed.
+they trembled and they squealed.

 Why don’t you cry out

-In such a fearful situation?"
+in such a terrifying situation?”

 707“There isn’t any mental suffering

-For one without expectations, village chief.
+for one without hope, village chief.

 All fears are left behind

-By one whose fetters are ended.
+by one whose fetters have ended.

-708When attachment to life is ended,
+708When the conduit to rebirth is ended,

-There is no fear of death,
+there is no fear of death;

-It is just like laying down a burden.
+it’s like laying down a burden.

 709I’ve lived the spiritual life well,

-And developed the path well, too;
+and developed the path well, too.

 710I’ve lived the spiritual life well,

-And developed the path well, too;
+and developed the path well, too.

 711One who has gone beyond, without grasping,